tanvir-git/odoo-documentation/content/applications/sales/sales/invoicing/down_payment.rst

 .. image:: down_payment/down_payment_5.png
    :align: center
-   :alt: Creation of a down payment product on Odoo Sales
+   :alt: Creation of a down payment product on CoquiAPPs Sales

 You can edit it and under the **General Information Tab** you will be able to change the customer taxes.
 Now, to change the income account, you will need to install the **Accounting App** to have